KyleMayes/vulkanalia/tutorial/book/src/overview.md

 ## API concepts

 The Vulkan API is defined in terms of the C programming language.
-This API is defined in the Vulkan API Registry which is [an XML file](https://github.com/KhronosGroup/Vulkan-Docs/blob/main/xml/vk.xml) which serves the purpose of being a machine readable definition of the Vulkan API.
+The canonical version of the Vulkan API is defined in the Vulkan API Registry which is [an XML file](https://github.com/KhronosGroup/Vulkan-Docs/blob/main/xml/vk.xml) which serves as a machine readable definition of the Vulkan API.

-The Vulkan [C and C++ headers](https://github.com/KhronosGroup/Vulkan-Headers) that are part of the Vulkan SDK you will be installing in the next chapter are generated from this Vulkan API Registry.
-However, we will not be using these headers, directly or indirectly, because `vulkanalia` includes a Rust interface to the Vulkan API generated from the Vulkan API registry.
+The [Vulkan headers](https://github.com/KhronosGroup/Vulkan-Headers) that are part of the Vulkan SDK you will be installing in the next chapter are generated from this Vulkan API Registry.
+However, we will not be using these headers, directly or indirectly, because `vulkanalia` includes a Rust interface to the Vulkan API generated from the Vulkan API registry that is independent of the C interface provided by the Vulkan SDK.

-Underneath `vulkanalia` is the [`vulkanalia-sys`](https://docs.rs/vulkanalia-sys) crate which defines the raw types (commands, enums, bitmasks, structs, etc.) defined by the Vulkan API Registry.
-These raw types are re-exported from the `vulkanalia` crate in the [`vk`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/index.html) module along with some other types generated from the Vulkan API Registry which allow for somewhat simpler and less error-prone usage of the Vulkan API from Rust.
+The foundation of `vulkanalia` is the [`vulkanalia-sys`](https://docs.rs/vulkanalia-sys) crate which defines the raw types (commands, enums, bitmasks, structs, etc.) defined by the Vulkan API Registry.
+These raw types are re-exported from the `vulkanalia` crate in the [`vk`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/index.html) module along with some other items generated from the Vulkan API Registry which serve as the thin wrapper around the Vulkan API previously mentioned in the introduction.

 ### Type Names

-Because Rust has support for namespaces unlike C, the `vulkanalia` API omits the parts of Vulkan type names that are used for namespacing purposes in C. Types such as structs, unions, and enums lose their `Vk` prefix (e.g., `VkInstance` becomes `vk::Instance` where `vk` is the the module of the same name in `vulkanalia`).
+Because Rust has support for namespaces unlike C, the `vulkanalia` API omits the parts of Vulkan type names that are used for namespacing purposes in C. More specifically, Vulkan types such as structs, unions, and enums lose their `Vk` prefix.
+For example, the `VkInstanceCreateInfo` struct becomes the [`InstanceCreateInfo`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/struct.InstanceCreateInfo.html) struct in `vulkanalia` and can be found in the previously mentioned [`vk`](https://docs.rs/vulkanalia/latest/vulkanalia/vk/index.html) module.

+Going forward, this tutorial will refer to the Vulkan types defined by `vulkanalia` using the `vk::` module prefix to make it clear the type represents something generated from the Vulkan API Registry.

+These type names will each be links to the `vulkanalia` documentation for the referenced type.
+The `vulkanalia` documentation for Vulkan types will also contain a link to the Vulkan specification for the type which you can use to learn more about the purpose and usage of the type.

+A few type name examples:

+* `vk::Instance`
+* `vk::InstanceCreateInfo`
+* `vk::InstanceCreateFlags`

 ### Enums

-Vulkan enums are modeled as structs and the enum values are modeled as associated constants on the struct.
-Rust enums are not used to model Vulkan enums because use of Rust enums in FFI can lead to [undefined behavior](https://github.com/rust-lang/rust/issues/36927).
+`vulkanalia` models Vulkan enums as structs and models variants as associated constants for these structs.
+Rust enums are not used for Vulkan enums because the use of Rust enums in FFI can lead to [undefined behavior](https://github.com/rust-lang/rust/issues/36927).

-Since we don't need to worry about name conflicts between the enum values for different enums (or different libraries), the portions of the enum value names used for namespacing purposes are omitted.
+Since associated constants are namespaced to the struct they are for, we don't need to worry about name conflicts between the values of different Vulkan enums (or enums from other libraries) like we would in C. So like with type names, `vulkanalia` omits the parts of variant names used for namespacing purposes.

-For example, the `VK_OBJECT_TYPE_INSTANCE` enum value is the `INSTANCE` value for the `VkObjectType` enum.
-In `vulkanalia`, this enum value becomes `vk::ObjectType::INSTANCE`.
+For example, the `VK_OBJECT_TYPE_INSTANCE` variant is the `INSTANCE` value for the `VkObjectType` enum.
+In `vulkanalia`, this variant becomes `vk::ObjectType::INSTANCE`.

 ### Bitmasks

-Vulkan bitmasks are modeled as structs with the bitflags as associated constants (similarly to enums) which are generated by the `bitflags!` macro from the [`bitflags`](https://github.com/bitflags/bitflags) crate.
+`vulkanalia` models Vulkan bitmasks as structs and models bitflags as associated constants for these structs.
+These structs and associated constants are generated by the `bitflags!` macro from the [`bitflags`](https://github.com/bitflags/bitflags) crate.

-Like with enums values, the portions of bitmask names used for namespacing purposes are omitted.
+Like with variants, the parts of bitmask names used for namespacing purposes are omitted.

 For example, the `VK_BUFFER_USAGE_TRANSFER_SRC_BIT` bitflag is the `TRANSFER_SRC` bitflag for the `VkBufferUsageFlags` bitmask.
 In `vulkanalia`, this becomes `vk::BufferUsageFlags::TRANSFER_SRC`.

 ### Commands

-The raw Vulkan commands are defined in `vulkanalia` with the `PFN_` (pointer to function) prefix.
-So `vk::PFN_vkEnumerateInstanceExtensionProperties` refers to a function pointer for the `vkEnumerateInstanceExtensionProperties` Vulkan command.
+The types for raw Vulkan commands like `vkCreateInstance` are defined in `vulkanalia` as function pointer type aliases with the `PFN_` (pointer to function) prefix.
+So the `vulkanalia` type alias for `vkCreateInstance` is `vk::PFN_vkCreateInstance`.

-If we want to actually call these Vulkan commands, we first need to load them.
-Vulkan commands are loaded by and stored in four structs, the contents of which are determined by how those commands are loaded.
-Only two Vulkan commands are directly loaded from a Vulkan shared library, `vkGetInstanceProcAddr` and `vkGetDeviceProcAddr`.
-These commands are then used to load all of the other Vulkan commands.
-The four structs are (note that Vulkan instances and devices are a topic that will be covered in future chapters):
+These function pointer types are not enough on their own to call Vulkan commands, we first need to load the commands described by these types.
+The Vulkan specification has a [detailed description](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#initialization-functionpointers) of how this is done, but I will present a simplified version here.

+The first Vulkan command to load is `vkGetInstanceProcAddr`.
+This command is loaded in a platform-specific manner but `vulkanalia` provides an optional integration with [`libloading`](https://crates.io/crates/libloading) to load this command from a Vulkan dynamic library which we will be using in this tutorial. `vkGetInstanceProcAddr` can be then used to load the other Vulkan commands we want to call.

+However, there may be multiple versions of Vulkan commands available depending on the Vulkan implementations on your system.
+For example, if your system has both a dedicated NVIDIA GPU and an integrated Intel GPU, there may be separate implementations of device-specific Vulkan commands like `allocate_memory` for each device.
+In cases like this, `vkGetInstanceProcAddr` will return a command that will dispatch calls to the appropriate device-specific command depending on the device in use.

+To avoid the runtime overhead of this dispatch, the `vkGetDeviceProcAddr` command can be used to directly load these device-specific Vulkan commands.
+This command is loaded in the same manner as `vkGetInstanceProcAddr`.

+We will be calling dozens of Vulkan commands in this tutorial.
+Fortunately we won't have to load them manually, `vulkanalia` provides structs which can be used to easily load all the Vulkan commands in one of four categories:

- * `vk::StaticCommands` &ndash; the Vulkan commands listed above which are loaded directly from a Vulkan shared library
+* `vk::StaticCommands` &ndash; The Vulkan commands loaded in a platform-specific manner that can then used to load the other commands (i.e., `vkGetInstanceProcAddr` and `vkGetDeviceProcAddr`)
- * `vk::EntryCommands` the Vulkan commands loaded using `vkGetInstanceProcAddr` and a null Vulkan instance (i.e., Vulkan commands not tied to a particular Vulkan instance)
+* `vk::EntryCommands` &ndash; The Vulkan commands loaded using `vkGetInstanceProcAddr` and a null Vulkan instance.
+These commands are not tied to a specific Vulkan instance and are used to query instance support and create instances
- * `vk::InstanceCommands` &ndash; the Vulkan commands loaded using `vkGetInstanceProcAddr` and a valid Vulkan instance
+* `vk::InstanceCommands` &ndash; The Vulkan commands loaded using `vkGetInstanceProcAddr` and a valid Vulkan instance.
+These commands are tied to a specific Vulkan instance and, among other things, are used to query device support and create devices
- * `vk::DeviceCommands` &ndash; the Vulkan commands loaded using `vkGetDeviceProcAddr` and a valid Vulkan device
+* `vk::DeviceCommands` &ndash; The Vulkan commands loaded using `vkGetDeviceProcAddr` and a valid Vulkan device.
+These commands are tied to a specific Vulkan device and expose most of the functionality you would expect from a graphics API

 These structs allow you to easily load and call raw Vulkan commands from Rust, but `vulkanalia` offers wrappers around the raw Vulkan commands which make calling them from Rust easier and less error-prone.